mikowitz/mikowitz.github.io/_drafts/alphabet-5.md

 Taking choice 2 from above, with the `z` line performing that tone row's prime form, we're left with the 24 other rows to gradually spread to encomass the row.

-Here's the psuedocode for how I want to fill out that expansion
+Here's the description of the algorithm for how I want to fill out that expansion

 {% highlight pseudocode %}
 every part begins on `c`, the first pitch in the row